Skip to main content

 Student Status:

-- Must be a continuing student in good academic standing.
+• Must be a continuing student at UC San Diego.

 Selection Process